By Joe Dizney

 Add wine (if using) to scrape up any stuck bits, then simmer until it disappears, or 1 to 2 minutes.
 Add kale or spinach and cook for 1 to 2 minutes until wilted.
 Add tomatoes and bring to a simmer.
 Add beans.
 If the mixture looks too dry or thick, add broth ¼ cup at a time (up to ¾ cup).
 Simmer over medium heat for 10 minutes; adjust salt and pepper.

 Remove from heat.
 If your pan isn’t ovenproof, transfer the mixture to a 3-quart baking dish or casserole.
 Top the beans first with mozzarella, then Parmesan, and bake for 15 to 20 minutes until browned on top.
 If you’re impatient or want a deeper color, run it under the broiler.

 Finish with parsley and serve warm.
 Leftovers reheat well: put it in a small gratin dish and warm in the oven; add more cheeses and run it under the broiler.
 It is also an excellent candidate for freezing.

 * For a dairy-free alternative, use a mixture of ½ cup bread crumbs, 1 teaspoon paprika, 1 teaspoon ground black pepper and ½ teaspoon salt moistened with a splash of olive oil and sprinkled evenly over the top.
 You may have to adjust the bake time so that the top does not burn.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.